The Worship Hour – 9:00 AM

-Our Church provides a Healing portion of the Service on the last Sunday of alternate months.
+Our Church provides a Healing portion of the Service on the 4th Sunday of alternate months.
 Intercessory prayers are given and those who would like the laying on of hands come forward for prayers specifically for them, said by our Pastor.
 The next Healing will be on July 23rd.

 Children are welcome in our church service.
 We love to hear little voices pipe up now and then.
 They are our future!
 But when parents prefer, children under 5 may go to the Nursery on the lower level during the service.
 They will be supervised by an adult or older youth and will be able to play or do crafts under supervision.

 As the carol goes, “Ring the Bells, Ring the Bells”!
 A rite of passage for our young children is to take their turn ringing the church bell, both before and after church.
 Accompanied by an adult, the children grab the huge rope in the bell closet and make the bell ring out.
 Would your child like a turn ringing the church bell?

 Join us for our Thanksgiving Eve Service at 7:30 PM the evening before Thanksgiving.
 This is a small, intimate service led by our pastor with group participation in prayer, discussion and song, a lovely way to formally express all we are thankful for.